stardust1689/Better-Calculator/README.md

 - Calculator includes basic arithmetic ( + - * / ) plus exponents, trigonometry, and logarithms.
 - Calculator respects the order of operations (parentheses first, then exponents, then multiplication and division, and finally addition and subtration, all left to right.

+VERSION 1.1 UPDATE
+- Fixed the issue where entering some keys puts it at the very end of the input, even if you mean to put it somewhere in the middle.
+- Clicking on a button now brings the input into focus (puts that blinky line there, called a caret).
+If the input is already in focus, the key you entered goes where the caret is; not at the very end.

 INSTALLATION:
 - Download the repository by clicking the green "Code" menu, then clicking "Download ZIP".
 - Go to where you downloaded "Better-Calculator-main.zip" and extract it.